All posts

 • Rootbound: The most common reason to repot is if your cilantro becomes rootbound.
 This means the roots have filled the pot and are circling the bottom or pushing through the drainage holes.

-• Slowed Growth: If you notice your cilantro's growth has slowed or stopped, even with proper care, it might be rootbound and in need of a larger pot.
+• Slowed Growth: If you notice your cilantro's growth has slowed or stopped, even with proper care, it might be rootbound and in need of a larger pot container.

 • Wilting: Frequent wilting, even after watering, can be a sign of rootboundness.
 The roots can no longer absorb enough moisture to support the plant.